 2016 Behavioral Health ECHO Learning Community: In this series, health center participants learned about the fastest growing model of integrated care and practical strategies to apply in order to move towards behavioral health integration.

-August 2017 Care Coordination Strategies for Diabetes Management ECHO Learning Community: In this series, health center care coordination professionals developed key skills and strategies and learned about resources to support and engage patients with diabetes in their own care.
-This learning community will launch a second iteration in October 2017.
-See below for details.
+Summer and Fall 2017 Care Coordination Strategies for Diabetes Management ECHO Learning Communities: In this series, health center care coordination professionals developed key skills and strategies and learned about resources to support and engage patients with diabetes in their own care.
+This learning community launched a second cohort in fall of 2017.

-Audience: The Care Coordination in Diabetes Management ECHO series is intended for those coordinating the care of patients with diabetes at Region VIII Community Health Centers (CHCs).
-This may include case managers, care coordinators, patient navigators, etc., or those health center staff that oversee these roles.
-Participating health centers are not required to have a care coordination program specific to Diabetes Management.
-However, the series curriculum will focus on diabetes as an example of chronic disease management.
+Audience: The Care Coordination Strategies for Improving Rates of Colorectal Cancer Screening ECHO series is intended for those coordinating the care of patients with diabetes at Region VIII Community Health Centers (CHCs).
+This may include care coordinators, patient navigators, case managers, etc., or those health center staff that oversee these roles.
+Participating health centers are not required to have a care coordination program specific to colorectal cancer screening before attending this series.

 Time: 11:30 AM-12:30 PM MT (12:30 PM-1:30 PM CT)